-1. Any non-SF jacket/outwear may be worn outside only, especially during times of inclement weather (School sweatshirts still must be worn inside the building and not replaced with non-school item).
+1. Any non-SF jacket may be worn, especially during times of inclement weather.
+(Jackets must be clean, appropriate and non distracting)

 Socks and Tights:

 - 1. Must be solid colors of white, navy, black, or gray. - 2.
 Small company logo is permitted. - 3.
 Full-length tights or leggings with jumpers, skirts, skorts, or shorts.